Skip to main content

 Best for: Professionals who want the key ideas from non-fiction books in 15 minutes

 Blinkist takes a different approach entirely.
 Rather than helping you read books, it provides curated 15-minute summaries ("Blinks") of popular non-fiction titles.
-AI features now enhance these with personalized recommendations and topic connections.
+AI features now improve these with personalized recommendations and topic connections.

 It's not a reading assistant in the traditional sense.
 Uit's a reading replacement for books where you want the gist without the full commitment.